LeeAnnEditor/o365hq/services/Additional Spam and Phishing Protection.md

 manager = "Roman Sotnik"
 +++

-While vendors seek to improve e-mail protection mechanisms, attackers are developing protection bypass methods, inventing new ways of targeted phishing, sometimes using the negligence of employees or the lack of effective solutions against spam and phishing.
+While vendors seek to improve email protection mechanisms, attackers are developing protection bypass methods, inventing new ways of targeted phishing, sometimes using the negligence of employees or the lack of effective solutions against spam and phishing.